ubikorp/astro-lacking/src/content/post/playlists/2022-07-19-wash-my-hands-shorty.md

   artist_slug: toro-y-moi
   notes: How about that weather
 - sequence: 18
-  song: "(I'm A) Donkey For Your Love"
+  song: "(I’m A Donkey) For Your Love"
   artist: Boat
   artist_slug: boat
   notes: An unexpected twist